Sugar and spice make everything nice, especially Christmas cookies. But, do you know where your sugar and spice come from?

 Most of our spices are native to the tropics, and many come from trees.
 If you've ever been on a trip to the Caribbean, you've probably seen the plants that produce our allspice, cinnamon, ginger, and nutmeg.

-Allspice, grown on the pimento tree (Pimenta dioica), is a dried berry native to Jamaica that tastes like a combination of nutmeg, cinnamon, and cloves.
+Allspice, grown on the pimento tree (Pimenta dioica) is a part of the family Myrtaceae, is native to Jamaica.
+The dried berries taste like a combination of nutmeg, cinnamon, and cloves with a peppery heat.

 Cinnamon comes from the inner bark of tropical cinnamon trees (Cinnamomum zeylanicum).
-These are small trees that grow about 30 feet tall that are native to southwest India.
+These small trees from the laurel family grow about 30 feet tall that are native to southwest India.

 Nutmeg (Myristica fragrans) trees are the only tropical fruit that is the source of two different spices, obtained from different parts of the plant.
 Nutmeg is the seed of the tree's fruit, and mace is the seed's veil-like covering.